oppia/oppia-web-developer-docs/Contributing-code-to-Oppia.md

           git commit -a -m "{{YOUR COMMIT MESSAGE HERE}}"
         ```

-3. **Push your changes to your GitHub fork.**
+3. **Push changes to your GitHub fork.**

-    * **Before you push** the changes, make sure to check the following things, otherwise you will incur delays with the review process or the automated checks:
+    * **Before pushing**, make sure to check the following things, otherwise you will incur delays with the review process or the automated checks:

        * Do some manual testing on your local instance of Oppia to check that you haven't broken anything.
 You can do this by running `python -m scripts.start`. **This is important, in order to avoid breakages.
 Don't rely on the automated tests alone.**